Evie-Skinner18/DATENIGHT/README.md

 ## Planning

 We strongly advise that you take the time to plan your project well.
-You should include all planning, wireframes, skatches etc in your presentation.
+You should include all planning, wireframes, skatches etc in your presentation. done

 #### Project Plan deliverables:

 * **Scope.** What are you planning to build?
 What features will it have?
 What do you think you can reasonably implement in the time period?

 * **Wireframes.** Sketch out what a few of your core pages will look like and how they will work and link between each other.
 Again, pen and aper works great.
-You can also check out wire framing software like Protoshare or Balsamic.
+You can also check out wire framing software like Protoshare or Balsamic. done

 * **Milestones.** We will give you some dates and milestones to help keep you on track.
 Outline some specific milestones for yourself based on how you prefer to work.